Pack of 6 seed bombs of aromatic herbs

 Rosmarinus officinalis L. LamIáceas

 Perennial aromatic shrub used as a condiment for meat and fish.
 Sow indoors at the end of winter or outdoors in spring.
 Germination is slow, it can take from 2 to 4 weeks.
 It is recommended to keep the substrate moist without flooding until the seedlings emerge and place it in a location where it receives sufficient sunlight.
 Once it has germinated, water when the soil is dry, it does not tolerate excess moisture.
-When it reaches about 10 cm, plant it directly into the ground or into a pot adding natural fertilizer or compost and place it in full sun.
+When it reaches about 10 cm, plant it directly into the ground or into a pot adding substrate and place it in full sun.
 Harvest the young shoots twice a year.

 THYME